 What an Idiot: Okay, Mr. nihilisticmall survivor, you claim to be such a huge zombie fan and yet charge into a group of zombies while pathetically flailing a knife about, when it's been established that any melee weapon shorter than an arm's length will only let them get within biting range?
 All for the sake of going out like a badass?
 Not to mention that your stab wound wasn't even critical and the zombies could have easily been avoided?
 Enjoy your undignified, lameass death.

-What Do You Mean, It's Not Political?: Saya's family and their supporters are a group of uyoku dantai-militant, traditionalist Japanese ultra-nationalists with an eye on reclaiming lost territory and historical revisionism in the name of yamato damashii.
+What Do You Mean, It's Not Political?: Saya's family and their supporters are a group of uyoku dantai-militant, traditionalist Japanese ultra-nationalists with an eye on reclaiming lost territory and historical revisionism.
 It's considered politically incorrect in Japan to forward ideas like that, much less on a Fanservice show.
 Simultaneously, the left wing protestors and survivors in the camp are depicted as Straw Man cowards, idiots, and/or hypocrites.
 It's not clear if this is the authors personal opinion or dramatic embellishment, but his older works like USA vs. Japan 2025 and an alternate history where Japan is divided Korea-style after World War II clearly state that he is more sympathetic to the Japanese right, even though not necessarily belong to them.
 The ultra-nationalists were censored in the anime as their views are considered politically incorrect.

 The Woobie: Asami gets belittled and ignored by the mall survivors, found that her instructor got zombified while looking for help, has a Heroic BSOD, and is later Mercy Killed after being trapped while rescuing the person that necessitated escape.